 A regional bike share program for Suffolk County will not only reduce congestion and improve air quality, but it will help solve the critical problem of providing door-to-door transportation when using public transit – “the last mile connection” – allowing residents and visitors to easily access our parks, waterfronts, and other recreational assets.

 In May 2018, Suffolk County selected Zagster, Inc., a Boston company, to establish and operate a countywide bike-share program that will allow users to rent or drop off a bicycle at multiple locations through the use of a mobile app.
 The arrangement comes at no cost to Suffolk and implementation will be fully financed by Zagster.

-Zagster’s program, known as Pace, is already in more than 100 municipalities in the United States.
+Zagster’s program, known as Pace, is already operating more than 250 programs in the United States.
 The program allows customers to use the app to locate and rent a bicycle, paying a fee that will depend on how long they use the bike.
 As with New York City’s CitiBike program, users will be able to pick up and drop off bikes at a number of Pace docking stations throughout the County.
 Zagster’s program will also allow users to lock their bikes at other locations, including public bicycle racks.